devbret/detailed-audio-analysis/README.md

 ## Please Also Note

 The JSON file that this Python script outputs will be very, very large.
 And will take a prolonged period of time to generate.
-As an example, putting one Drum And Bass track through this program, produces almost 500 MB of data, and took eight minutes to process.
+As an example, putting one Drum And Bass track through this program, produces almost 600 MB of data, and took sixty seconds to process.

 Also, your browser may have a difficult time loading and displaying excessively sized JSON files.